Academany/FabAcademy-Assessment/general_essentials.md

 ## FAQ:

 ### I am a continuing student.
-Am I assessed by 2017 standards?
+Am I assessed by this cycle's standards?
 > Answer:
 1. Yes.
 You will be always assessed by the current standards.